CQC We Statement

-Performance against the ASCOF is published annually by the Health and Social Care Information Centre.
-The Department of Health and Social Care also provides an annual report on the national picture.
-The Health and Wellbeing Board via the Joint Strategic Needs Assessment should use local ASCOF data as well as other information sources, to inform their Joint Health and Wellbeing Strategy (see Joint Strategic Needs Assessments and Joint Health and Wellbeing Strategies chapter).
+A summary of the ASCOF is published annually by NHS England.
+Health and Wellbeing Boards can use the ASCOF, alongside other local information sources, to inform their Joint Strategic Needs Assessment and the development of Joint Local Health and Wellbeing Strategies (see Joint Strategic Needs Assessments and Joint Local Health and Wellbeing Strategies chapter).

 2. Adult Social Care Outcomes Framework

 ASCOF is used both locally, regionally and nationally to measure progress against key priorities and strengthen transparency and accountability.
 It measures how well care and support services achieve the outcomes that matter most to people, and provides comparable information on the outcomes and experiences of people who use adult social care, and carers.